outdreamer/build-a-cure/docs/tasks/poc.md

         'find functions with power to invalidate limits', 'find order of limits to invalidate',
-        'apply functions to invalidate limits in correct order' ]
+        'apply functions to invalidate limits in correct order' ],
+      'barrier_logic': [
+        'find barriers causing problems', #['specialization', 'differences']
+        'find functions to resolve barriers', # ['abstract', 'tunnel', 'move', 'traverse'] 'select function to resolve barriers',
+        'find types of functions to apply to barrier types for selected function', # ['abstract to compress', 'abstract to standardize']
+        'apply functions to resolve barriers'
+      ]
     },
     'components': ['problem', 'subproblem', 'subsolution', 'solution'],